Updated November 25, 2025

 Reversal

-Because poor me if I didn’t (act like a know-it-all and fantasized everyone is impressed),
+Because poor me if I didn’t (detach and fantasize someone will be impressed),

 namely, the delay in the pleasure of getting over the grief from the loss